Ctrlpanel-gg/docs/versioned_docs/version-1.0.1/Installation/updating.md

 :::caution
 This guide is for updates 1.0.0 -> 1.0.X

-If you want to upgrade from version 0.9.X to 1.0.1, use [this](/docs/1.0/Installation/updating) guide
+If you want to upgrade from version 0.9.X to 1.0.1, use 1.0 docs (dropdown menu on the top right)
 :::

 ## Enable Maintenance Mode